connervieira/Predator/DOCUMENTATION.md

             - If you already have OpenALPR installed, and don't want to replace it, you can use it with Predator.
     -  You can learn more about the installation process for each program in their respective documentation.
     - After installing, you should be able to run the ALPR engine of your choice using the `alpr` command.
 If not, Predator won't be able to run the ALPR process, and will fail to analyze license plates.
-3. Optionally, install FFMPEG (Highly Recommended)
+3. Optionally, install FFMPEG (Highly Recommended).
     - Predator uses FFMPEG to process videos.
     - If you don't install FFMPEG, Predator will encounter errors while operating in modes that require video processing.
     - You can install FFMPEG using the following command on a Debian based Linux machine: `sudo apt-get install ffmpeg`
-4. Optionally, install ImageMagick (Highly Recommended)
+4. Optionally, install ImageMagick (Highly Recommended).
     - Predator uses ImageMagick to manipulate still frames of video.
     - If you don't install ImageMagick, Predator will encounter errors while operating in modes that require image processing.
     - You can install ImageMagick using the following command on a Debian based Linux machine: `sudo apt-get install imagemagick`
     - You can learn about the ImageMagick installation process at <https://imagemagick.org/script/download.php>
-5. Optionally, install MPG321 (Recommended)
+5. Optionally, install MPG321 (Recommended).
     - Predator requires MPG321 in order to play audio effects for alerts.
     - If you don't install MPG321, Predator will encounter errors when audio alerts are enabled in the configuration.
     - You can install MPG321 using the following command on a Debian based Linux machine: `sudo apt-get install mpg321`
-6. Optionally, install GPSD (Recommended)
+6. Optionally, install GPSD (Recommended).
     - GPSD is required for Predator to receive GPS data.
     - If you don't install GPSD, Predator will encounter errors when GPS features are enabled in the configuration.
     - You can install GPSD using this command on a Debian based Linux machine: `sudo apt-get install gpsd gpsd-clients`
     - It may also be necessary to start GPSD.
 You can test to see if GPSD is working properly using the `cgps` command.
+7. Optionally, install FSWebcam.
+    - FSWebcam is a command line utility that captures still images from a connected video capture device.
+    - Predator does not use or otherwise depend on FSWebcam, but it can be a helpful tool to verify camera functionality outside of Predator.
+    - You can install FSWebcam on a debign based Linux machine using this command: `sudo apt-get install fswebcam`
-7. Optionally, install remote access software.
+8. Optionally, install remote access software.
     - If you're installing Predator on a Raspberry Pi, you may find it useful to install a program like [RaspAP](https://github.com/RaspAP/raspap-webgui) (or similar program) in order to remotely manage your Predator instance, and eliminate the need for a full keyboard and display.
     - Predator works entirely via command line, meaning any set up that enables SSH access to the host will allow for remote management of Predator.
     - If you already have an access point installed in the same area as Predator, you can simply connect Predator to it, and use SSH on a separate device to access the instance remotely.
-8. Download Predator.
+9. Download Predator.
-    - Predator can be downloaded either from the V0LT website, or from it's GitHub page.
+    - Predator can be downloaded either from the V0LT website, or from its GitHub page.
 The download straight from the V0LT website is recommended for sake of stability and completeness, but you're free to use GitHub as well if you're OK with using an unstable and potentially broken version of Predator.
     - V0LT website: <https://v0lttech.com/predator.php>
-9. Extract Predator
+10. Extract Predator
     - After downloading Predator, regardless of where you get it from, extract it from the compressed archive (if necessary), and place it somewhere on your filesystem.